Calls grow to evacuate Gaza's largest hospital as Israel and Hamas battle just outside

 The videos portray a battle where troops are rooting out pockets of Hamas fighters and tearing down buildings they find them in, while gradually dismantling the group’s tunnel network.

 Israel says it has killed several thousand fighters, including important mid-level commanders, while 46 of its own soldiers have been killed in Gaza.
-In recent days Hamas rocket fire into Israel — constant throughout the war — has waned.
+In recent days Hamas rocket fire into Israel — constant throughout the war — has waned, though two people were wounded Tuesday in a rocket attack on Tel Aviv.
 Details of the Israeli account and the extent of Hamas losses could not be independently confirmed.

 One Israeli commander in Gaza, identified only as Lt.
 Col. Gilad, said in a video that his forces near Shifa Hospital had seized government buildings, schools and residential buildings where they found weapons and eliminated fighters.